 Data Backup & Recovery

 Define backup schedules, retention periods, and recovery point objectives (RPOs).
-Verify backup systems meet recovery time objectives (RTOs) if primary data centres are disrupted.
+Verify backup systems meet recovery time objectives (RTOs) if primary data centers are disrupted.

 Alternative Sites